GracesGames/SpaceShooter2DKit/docs/documentation.md

 BP_Player is the player of the game.
 It handles player input for movement, firing projectiles and activating nukes.
 The player support movement using the built-in Unreal Engine physics of simple sweep movement.
 It also allows for several skills using the different pickups like activating a shield and upgrading its weapon from single shot to double or even triple shot.
+The player has three fire modes:
+* Tap: fires one projectile per fire input
+* Hold: continuously fires projectiles until the fire input is released
+* Automatic: continuously firing projectiles until death

+The player also holds the variable to toggle the mobile user interface.

 ### Game